Changissnz/nu_merchant_principal/README.md

 more words, by and through the practice of accounting is the effect.

-The accounts become facts, accounting is self-justifying because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims.
+The accounts become facts, and then the accounting is self-justifying greatly because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims, in turn part of the structure of defense against third-party questions dangerous to the organization the accounts correspond to, as well as accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.